Cal Barnes: Career

 Between acting and filmmaking Barnes currently serves as the head of creative and CEO of Nineteen Films, a production and sales company in Los Angeles.

 Appearances in other media

 In 2011, Barnes portrayed the teenage version of Jimmy "The Rev" Sullivan in the music video for the Avenged Sevenfold song "So Far Away", which served as a tribute video to the band's late drummer who passed in 2009.
 It is the band's first number one single.
+As of October 2024, the video has over 370 million views on youtube.

-As of August 2022, the video has over 300 million views on youtube.
+In October 2024, Barnes briefly appeared in Tyler, the Creator's "Noid" music video.